lf-edge/ekuiper/docs/en_US/manager-ui/overview.md

   ![login](./resources/login.png)

-### Create a eKuiper node
+### Create a eKuiper service

-When creating a eKuiper node, you need to fill in the "node type", "node name" and "endpoint URL".
+When creating a eKuiper service, you need to fill in the "service type", "service name" and "endpoint URL".

+* Service Type: Select `Direct Connect service` (`Huawei IEF service` is dedicated to Huawei users).

-* Node Type: Select `Direct Connect Node` (`Huawei IEF Node` is dedicated to Huawei users).
+* * Service Type: Select `Direct Connect service` (`Huawei IEF service` is dedicated to Huawei users).

-* Node name: self-made, this example uses `example`.
+ name: self-made, this example uses `example`.

 * Endpoint URL: `http://$IP:9081`, the IP acquisition command is as follows: